learntoswim/material-components-ios/components/Buttons/README.md

 ### Contained button example

+Contained buttons are implemented by [MDCButton](https://material.io/develop/ios/components/buttons/api-docs/Classes/MDCButton.html).
 To achieve a contained button use the contained button theming method on the MDCButton theming extension.
 To access the theming extension see the [Theming section](#theming).

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift